 - 1st offense: warning with specific violation emailed to parent - 2nd offense: Student will be given a temporary uniform replacement item and the specific violation will be emailed to the parent - 3rd offense: Parents are called.
-Student to wait in office for parent to bring uniform adjustment.
+Students wait in the office for parents to bring uniform adjustment.
 Classwork missed is the student's responsibility to make up.
 The student will not be able to participate in the next Spirit Day. - 4th offense: All of the above along with a parent conference with the Principal